 Check that the FPGCLAW cookie was added.
 It will work if you add the gclid parameter to the URL.

-Setting up server-side tracking in Google Ads is not difficult, but it does take some time.
-You can set up this type of tracking by using the Google Ads tag for the server container or server-side Google Analytics.
+Setting up server-side tracking in Google Ads isn't difficult, but it does require some time and careful configuration.
+You can implement this type of tracking by using the Google Ads tag for the server container or server-side Google Analytics.

-If you need help setting up either one, don’t hesitate to submit a help request.
-We have experience with both methods and would happily estimate the cost if you are interested in our services.
+If you need help setting up either option, don't hesitate to submit a help request.
+We have experience with both methods and would be happy to provide a cost estimate for our services.

 Click Try for free and check all the solutions and benefits of Stape at no cost!